 The Sovereign UX Codex

-A framework for designing AI systems with awareness, agency, and resonance.
+A framework for designing AI systems that build trust, adapt with awareness, and reflect real human experience.

 Appendix IV: Mini Framework Library